LudoPinelli/comment-box.nvim/README.md

 _comment-box_ allows you to:

 - draw a box around the selected text or actual line with a simple keyboard shortcut.
 The box can be left aligned, right aligned or centered, can have a fixed size or be adapted to the text.
-The text can be left aligned or centered.
+The text can be left aligned right aligned or centered.
 Too long text are automatically wrapped to fit in the box.
 The box can be removed at any time while keeping the text.
 - create your own type of box by choosing its width and the characters used to draw the top, bottom, left, right and corners of it.
+- integrate your text in a drew line.
+The line can be left aligned, right aligned or centered.
+The text can be left aligned right aligned or centered.
+Too long text will be wrapped, the first line will be integrated in the line, the others will appear commented below the line.
 - draw a line with a simple keyboard shortcut.
 The line can be left aligned, right aligned or centered.
 - create your own type of line by choosing its width and the characters used to draw its start, end and body.
-- choose from a catalog of 22 predefined boxes and 10 predefined lines and use it by simply pass its number to the function call.
+- choose from a catalog of 22 predefined boxes and 13 predefined lines and use it by simply pass its number to the function call.

 Mainly designed for code comments, _comment-box_ can also be used to brighten up the dull _.txt_ files!
 You can also use it in _markdown_ and _orgmode_ files, however, if it makes sense if you use those formats "as is" (for note taking for example), it's not a good idea if you plan to convert them to other formats.